carlosarismendi/chess/README.md

 <p align="center"> <!-- CANT CASTLE -->
   <img src="readme-imgs/cant_castle.png" alt="White king can not castle with H1 rook because the black queen in G4 attacking G1." width="480px"/>
   <p align="center">
-    White king can not castle with H1 rook because the black queen in G4 attacking G1.
+    White king can not castle with H1 rook because the black queen in G4 is attacking G1.
   </p>
 </p>